Why Human Guidance Matters in Collaborative Vibe Coding: Results

 Fig. \ref{fig:figure2}A shows a representative example of multi-round vibe coding for one reference image.
 With humans as the selectors and instructors (Fig. \ref{fig:figure2}A top), the SVG output improves steadily across iterations.
 In contrast, in the AI-led condition (Fig. \ref{fig:figure2}A bottom), early iterations sometimes capture salient features, but later iterations do not substantially improve or even drift away from the target.
 Fig. \ref{fig:figure2}B suggests a consistent human advantage in the final SVG outputs (15th iteration) across all target images under both conditions.

-To test this quantitatively, we conducted validation experiments (Fig. \ref{fig:figure2-extra}; design described in Fig. \ref{fig:figure1}C ).
-In the first iterations, people and AI systems attained similar ratings ($\Delta$=0.094, $p$=1.000, Cohen's $d$=0.178), however in the final iteration humans significantly surpassed AI ($\Delta$=0.953, $p$<0.001, Cohen's $d$=2.173).
-When human selectors and instructors were involved, similarity scores increased generally across iterations (indicated by a positive correlation $r$=0.237, $\text{CI}_{95\%}$=[0.077, 0.387]) with highest relative improvement reaching 27.1\%.

-In contrast, in the AI-led baseline, similarity scores significantly decreased across iterations (indicated by a negative correlation $r$=-0.351, $\text{CI}_{95\%}$=[-0.493, -0.183]).
+To test this quantitatively, we recruited a separate group of human evaluators to rate the resulting images based on their similarity to the reference image (Fig. \ref{fig:figure2-extra}; design described in Fig. \ref{fig:figure1}C).
+In the first iterations, humans and AI systems attained similar ratings ($\Delta=.06$, $p=.304$, Cohen's $d=.08$; statistical methods described in Appendix \ref{appendix:rating-data-analysis}), however in the final iteration, humans significantly surpassed AI ($\Delta=1.01$, $p<.001$, $d=1.49$).
+When human selectors and instructors were involved, similarity scores increased generally across iterations (indicated by a positive correlation between rating scores and iterations: $r=.25$, $\text{CI}_{95\%}$=[.16, .33]) with relative improvement reaching 23.4\%.
+In contrast, in the AI-led baseline, similarity scores significantly decreased across iterations (indicated by a negative correlation $r=-.23$, $\text{CI}_{95\%}$=[-.31, -.13]).
 These results demonstrate a clear advantage of humans acting as selectors and instructors over a fully AI-driven coding pipeline.
 Moreover, while humans exhibit iterative refinement, AI systems deteriorate.

 As we are using a single model in the AI-led condition while involving different participants in the human-led condition, the performance difference may be attributed to the collective intelligence of human groups.
-To test this, we recruited another 10 participants, each independently completing 3 chains (Asocial condition; Fig. \ref{fig:figure2}C) .
-The performance was nearly identical, and increased continuously ($r$=0.289, $\text{CI}_{95\%}$=[0.130, 0.436]).
+To test this, we recruited another 10 participants, each independently completing 3 chains (Asocial condition; Fig. \ref{fig:figure2}C).
+The performance was nearly identical and increased continuously ($r=.12$, $\text{CI}_{95\%}$=[.03, .21]).
 These results rule out individual differences in vibe coding ability as the primary driver of performance gains and suggest that improvement arises from alignment with the task objective rather than from social interaction per se.
 In other words, performance gains reflect human-guided iterative refinement and are largely independent of whether improvements are produced by a single individual or by a group.
-To examine whether the performance difference between AI and human instructors reflects a misalignment in their object representations \citep{sucholutsky2023getting}, we conducted an additional experiment in which the evaluator role was replaced by multiple GPT-5 API calls (Fig. \ref{fig:ai-rating}A).
-Specifically, we asked whether AI agents would recognize that their own outputs are inferior to those produced by humans, or instead show a preference for their own creations, which would indicate a potential alignment issue.